Constance McCashin

-Constance McCashin (born June 18, 1947) is an American psychotherapist and former actress, best known for her role as Laura Avery Sumner in the CBS prime time soap opera, Knots Landing.
+Constance McCashin (born June 18, 1947) is an American psychotherapist and former actress from Chicago, best known for her role as Laura Avery Sumner in the CBS prime time soap opera Knots Landing.

-Early life and career
+Career

-McCashin was born in Chicago.
-She is best known for her role as Laura Avery Sumner on the prime time drama Knots Landing, which she played from the show's debut in 1979 until 1987 when the character died of a brain tumor and her funeral was the basis of the show's 200th episode.
-McCashin's character was written-out of the show due to cost-cutting measures along with fellow actress Julie Harris.
-McCashin explained to The Boston Globe in 2009 stating, "I was very hurt the way I was let go for financial reasons.
+McCashin is best known for her role as Laura Avery Sumner on the prime time drama Knots Landing, which she played from the show's debut in 1979 until its 200th episode in 1987.
+McCashin's character and that of fellow actress Julie Harris were written out of the show due to cost-cutting measures, with McCashin's succumbing to a brain tumor.
+Of the decision, McCashin said, "I was very hurt the way I was let go for financial reasons.
 I wish they'd handled my demise better".

-During her career, McCashin starred in a number of made for television movies.
-She appeared in several episodes of the CBS sitcom Brooklyn Bridge playing the role of Rosemary Monahan.
-She was a contestant on the Dick Clark-hosted $25,000 Pyramid and would later appear as a panelist on Super Password.
+During her career, McCashin starred in a number of made-for-television movies and appeared in several episodes of the CBS sitcom Brooklyn Bridge in the role of Rosemary Monahan.
+She was a contestant on the Dick Clark-hosted $25,000 Pyramid and a panelist on Super Password.
 She also competed with the CBS team during a 1984 edition of Battle of the Network Stars.
-She made her final screen appearance playing supporting role in the 1999 comedy film The Out-of-Towners.
+She made her final screen appearance playing a supporting role in the 1999 comedy film The Out-of-Towners.

-McCashin appeared at the TV Land awards in April 2009 for the 30th anniversary celebration of Knots Landing.
-Other Knots Landing actors who appeared with her included Kevin Dobson, Lisa Hartman Black, Michele Lee, Donna Mills, Don Murray, Michelle Phillips, Ted Shackelford, and Joan Van Ark.
+McCashin appeared at the TV Land Awards in April 2009 for the 30th anniversary of Knots Landing along with castmates including Kevin Dobson, Lisa Hartman Black, Michele Lee, Donna Mills, Don Murray, Michelle Phillips, Ted Shackelford, and Joan Van Ark.

-New career

-After her Hollywood career, McCashin became a social worker and therapist who specializes in the treatment of eating disorders and body image issues.
+After her Hollywood career, McCashin became a social worker and therapist, specializing in the treatment of eating disorders and body image issues.

 Personal life

 McCashin lives in West Newton, Massachusetts with her husband, producer Sam Weisman.
-They have two children: Marguerite Weisman, a former editor at Penguin and HarperCollins who now works in business development and sales; and Daniel Weisman, who as an infant played McCashin's character's baby on Knots Landing, and is now a partner at AllianceBernstein working in private wealth but worked as a music manager for 15 years, first at his own company Elitaste and then at Roc Nation, managing Capital Cities, Wale, Mike Posner, Tobe Nwigwe and Big Sean.
+They have two children, Marguerite and Daniel, the latter of whom played the baby of McCashin's character on Knots Landing.